From CISA to AAIA in 90 Days: Bridging the Knowledge Gap

 If you hold the Certified Information Systems Auditor (CISA) credential, you know traditional IT general controls.
 You audit logical access, change management, and disaster recovery.
 You evaluate deterministic systems — specific inputs produce specific outputs.

 The ISACA Advanced in AI Audit (AAIA) certification requires this foundation.
-In fact, holding a CISA (or an equivalent like the CIA or CPA) is mandatory to sit the AAIA exam.
+In fact, holding a CISA (or an equivalent like the CIA or CPA) is mandatory to take the AAIA exam.

 But the transition from CISA to AAIA is not a simple step up.
 It is a fundamental shift in how you view systems and risk.
 Artificial intelligence models are probabilistic.
 They learn from data, change behavior over time, and introduce new risks like algorithmic bias and adversarial attacks.